top of page

 What is Rosacea

 Rosacea is a chronic inflammatory skin condition that primarily affects the face.
 It's characterized by redness, visible blood vessels, small bumps, and sometimes swelling.
 While it can resemble acne, rosacea is a distinct condition with different underlying causes and triggers.
 It's important to differentiate between the two to ensure appropriate treatment.
 Rosacea often develops in adulthood, typically between the ages of 30 and 50, and is more common in women, although men tend to experience more severe symptoms.
-While there's no cure for rosacea, various treatments can effectively manage symptoms and improve quality of life for those living with this condition in Singapore.
+While there is no cure for rosacea, certain treatments prescribed by a doctor may help manage symptoms and support skin health over time.

 Common Rosacea Triggers in Singapore